 Conclusion

-Although the majority of hardware issues relate to the power board and capacitors, software issues can be fixed by anyone, as they are relatively easy.
-Always make sure to keep your TV in a clean place which is free of dust.
+Although the majority of hardware issues are related to the power board and capacitors, software issues can be fixed by anyone, as they are relatively easy.
+Always make sure to keep your TV in a clean place that is free of dust.

 If your Hisense TV Won’t Turn On, follow the troubleshooting steps above and see if you can fix it yourself before you decide to visit the repair shop.